mtougeron/k8s-pvc-tagger/README.md

 ![Go](https://github.com/mtougeron/k8s-aws-ebs-tagger/workflows/Go/badge.svg) ![Gosec](https://github.com/mtougeron/k8s-aws-ebs-tagger/workflows/Gosec/badge.svg) ![ContainerScan](https://github.com/mtougeron/k8s-aws-ebs-tagger/workflows/ContainerScan/badge.svg) [![GitHub tag](https://img.shields.io/github/v/tag/mtougeron/k8s-aws-ebs-tagger)](https://github.com/mtougeron/k8s-aws-ebs-tagger/tags/)

-The `k8s-aws-ebs-tagger` watches for new PersistentVolumeClaims and when new AWS EBS volumes are created it adds tags based on the PVC's `aws-ebs-tagger/tags` annotation to the created EBS volume.
+The `k8s-aws-pvc-tagger` watches for new PersistentVolumeClaims and when new AWS EBS/EFS volumes are created it adds tags based on the PVC's `aws-pvc-tagger/tags` annotation to the created EBS volume.

 ### How to set tags

 #### cmdline args

-`--default-tags` - A json or csv encoded key/value map of the tags to set by default on EBS Volumes.
-Values can be overwritten by the `aws-ebs-tagger/tags` annotation.
+`--default-tags` - A json or csv encoded key/value map of the tags to set by default on EBS/EFS Volumes.
+Values can be overwritten by the `aws-pvc-tagger/tags` annotation.

-`--tag-format` - Either `json` or `csv` for the format the `aws-ebs-tagger/tags` and `--default-tags` are in.
+`--tag-format` - Either `json` or `csv` for the format the `aws-pvc-tagger/tags` and `--default-tags` are in.

-`--allow-all-tags` - Allow all tags to be set via the PVC; even those used by the EBS controllers.
+`--allow-all-tags` - Allow all tags to be set via the PVC; even those used by the EBS/EFS controllers.
 Use with caution!

 #### Annotations

-`aws-ebs-tagger/ignore` - When this annotation is set (any value) it will ignore this PVC and not add any tags to it
+`aws-pvc-tagger/ignore` - When this annotation is set (any value) it will ignore this PVC and not add any tags to it

-`aws-ebs-tagger/tags` - A json encoded key/value map of the tags to set on the EBS Volume (in addition to the `--default-tags`).
+`aws-pvc-tagger/tags` - A json encoded key/value map of the tags to set on the EBS/EFS Volume (in addition to the `--default-tags`).
 It can also be used to override the values set in the `--default-tags`

 #### Examples

 1. The cmdline arg `--default-tags={"me": "touge"}` and no annotation will set the tag `me=touge`

-2. The cmdline arg `--default-tags={"me": "touge"}` and the annotation `aws-ebs-tagger/tags: | {"me": "someone else", "another tag": "some value"}` will create the tags `me=someone else` and `another tag=some value` on the EBS Volume
+2. The cmdline arg `--default-tags={"me": "touge"}` and the annotation `aws-pvc-tagger/tags: | {"me": "someone else", "another tag": "some value"}` will create the tags `me=someone else` and `another tag=some value` on the EBS/EFS Volume

-3. The cmdline arg `--default-tags={"me": "touge"}` and the annotation `aws-ebs-tagger/ignore: ""` will not set any tags on the EBS Volume
+3. The cmdline arg `--default-tags={"me": "touge"}` and the annotation `aws-pvc-tagger/ignore: ""` will not set any tags on the EBS/EFS Volume

-4. The cmdline arg `--default-tags={"me": "touge"}` and the annotation `aws-ebs-tagger/tags: | {"cost-center": "abc", "environment": "prod"}` will create the tags `me=touge`, `cost-center=abc` and `environment=prod` on the EBS Volume
+4. The cmdline arg `--default-tags={"me": "touge"}` and the annotation `aws-pvc-tagger/tags: | {"cost-center": "abc", "environment": "prod"}` will create the tags `me=touge`, `cost-center=abc` and `environment=prod` on the EBS/EFS Volume

 #### ignored tags

 The following tags are ignored by default
 - `kubernetes.io/*`
 - `KubernetesCluster`
 - `Name`

 #### Tag Templates